5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 If everything was done correct, you should now have working Internet connectivity.
 You may need to remove and add the network adapter again under System Preferences > Network.

+## Troubleshooting

 For me, the I225-V worked immediately after flashing the EEPROM and rebooting.
-The device is also recognized by Hackintool as "Ethernet Controller I225-V".
-If you are still facing issues afterwards, you could try attaching the I225-V to  `com.apple.driver.AppleIntelI210Ethernet.kext` by using boot boot-arg `e1000=0`.
+The device is recognized by Hackintool as "Ethernet Controller I225-V".
+If you are still facing issues afterwards, you could try attaching the I225-V to the `AppleIntelI210Ethernet.kext` by using boot boot-arg `dk.e1000=0` (Big Sur) or `e1000=0` (Monterey).

+If you still can't access the Internet, delete the following prefeences followed by a reboot:

+- `/Library/Preferences/com.apple.networkextension.necp.plist`
+- `/Library/Preferences/com.apple.networkextension.plist`
+- `/Library/Preferences/com.apple.networkextension.uuidcache.plist`

 ## Credits and Resources
 [**Original Guide**](https://www.hackintosh-forum.de/forum/thread/56123-l%C3%B6sung-f%C3%BCr-i225-v-v2-problem-auf-z490-plattform-vornehmlich-gigabyte-boards-unte/) by badbrain.
 Translated from german and modified by me.